-APRIL: Transparent Path LLC converts to a Washington State SPC (“social purpose corporation”) to allow us to pursue our stated mission to “reduce food waste and risk” while also pursuing profit for shareholders.
+APRIL 2020: Transparent Path LLC converts to a Washington State SPC (“social purpose corporation”) to allow us to make money by “reducing food waste and financial risk.”

 We got our start during 2018’s awkward “blockchain for food” phase.
 Our original goal was to provide better traceability during recalls.
 But within a few months, we realized the opportunity — and the need — was much, much larger.

 Blockchain is only one tool of several —and traceability is only one feature of several — that are needed to create a more trusted, transparent supply chain.
 We needed to think bigger.